Prince Andrew Royally Embarrassed Princess Beatrice On Twitter For Her Birthday

-Prince Andrew royally embarrassed his daughter Princess Beatrice on Twitter for her birthday by making a major mistake in his post before it was hastily taken down off of the social media site.
+Prince Andrew royally embarrassed his daughter Princess Beatrice on Twitter for her birthday by making a major mistake in his post before it was hastily taken down from the social media site.
 Beatrice turned 31-years-old on August 8.

-Fans realized the big gaffe and chalked it up to a mistake from either the prince or his staff, but not before getting in a few jabs of their own reported The Daily Express, which took a screenshot of the original tweet before it was removed.
+Fans realized the big gaffe and chalked it up to a mistake from either the prince or his staff, but not before getting in a few jabs of their own, reported The Daily Express, which took a screenshot of the original tweet before it was removed.

 Twitter users flipped out over the post, which stated, “Happy Birthday Princess Beatrice, Thank you to everyone for the lovely birthday wishes!”
-And then, included four pictures of his OTHER daughter, Princess Eugenie, including a photo from her wedding to Jack Brooksbank this past October.
+However, the post included four pictures of his other daughter, Princess Eugenie, and even one photo from her wedding to Jack Brooksbank this past October.

 Whoops!

-Thank goodness fans had some fun with the obvious oops, including one user which stated, according to The Daily Express story, “I never know who is Eugenie and who is Beatrice – thank god I’m not alone and their dad has the same problem.”
+Thank goodness fans had some fun with the obvious oops, including one user who stated, according to The Daily Express story, “I never know who is Eugenie and who is Beatrice – thank god I’m not alone and their dad has the same problem.”

 Thank goodness Prince Andrew got the post right on his official Instagram, where he posted four photos of the correct daughter with his wishes of luck and love for her special day on that particular social media site.